-In this paper we report on our joint activities, part of the EU-FP7 SENSATION project, to harvest formal modelling and verification technology, so as to provide support for commanding in-orbit operations while striving for an efficient utilization of spacecraft flight time.
+In this paper we report on our joint activities, part of the EU-FP7 SENSATION project, to leverage on formal modeling and verification technology, so as to provide support for commanding in-orbit operations while striving for an efficient utilization of spacecraft flight time.
 Concretely, we have developed a toolchain to automatically derive battery-aware schedules for in-orbit operation.
 The heterogeneous timing aspects and the experimental nature of the application domain make it impossible to use traditional scheduling approaches for periodic tasks.

-The schedules we derive are tailored to maximize payload utilisation while minimizing the risk of battery depletion.
-The approach is flexible in the way it can express intentions of spacecraft engineers with respect to the finer optimisation goals.
+The schedules we derive are tailored to maximize payload utilization while minimizing the risk of battery depletion.
+The approach is flexible in the way it can express intentions of spacecraft engineers with respect to the finer optimization goals.
 It comes as an automated two-step procedure, and provides quantifiable error bounds.

 For the first step, we have developed a generic model of the GOMX-3 problem characteristics in terms of a network of priced timed automata (PTA) [3].
 This model is subjected to a sequence of analyses with respect to cost-optimal reachability (CORA) with dynamically changing cost and constraint assignments.
 We use UPPAAL CORA for this step.
 The latter is a well understood and powerful tool to find cost optimal paths in PTA networks [4].
-This first step takes the battery state into consideration by means of a linear battery representation (owed to the fact that nonlinearities are not supportable in CORA).
-As a result, any schedule generated in this step has a risk of not being safe when used in-orbit, running on a real battery and with real payload.
+At this stage, the battery state is taken into consideration only by a linear battery model, owed to the facts that it is the most widely used model for energy and because nonlinearities are not supported in UPPAAL CORA.
+As this model is known to be unjustifiably optimistic, any schedule generated in this step has a risk of not being safe when used in-orbit, running on a real battery and with real payload.